Maps in Tableau

 Add Data labels to Maps in Tableau

-To add data labels to Maps, Please click on the Show Mark Labels button in the Toolbar.
+To add data labels to Maps, Click the Show Mark Labels button in the Toolbar.
 Though it looks odd, you get the idea of adding data labels.

 Add data Labels 14

-Until now, you saw the Tableau Maps with the default colors, but you have an option to change the default colors.
+Until now, you saw the Tableau Maps with the default colors, but you can change the default colors.
 To do so, click the drop-down menu beside the SUM(Population Total) color legend or right-click on the Color bar.
-Both of them will open the below-shown context menu.
+Both of them will open the context menu below.
 From that, please select the Edit Colors… option.

 Change the Default Color by editing

-Once you choose the Edit Colors… option, the following window will open.
+The following window will open once you choose the Edit Colors… option.
 Click the drop-down arrow under the Palette and select the color as per your specification.
 For now, we are choosing Gold-Purple Diverging.
 Remember, by clicking the Advanced button, you can specify the Start Point, End Point, and Center as well.

 Edit Colors 16